albill/albill.github.com/resources/koans/blue-cliff-record.markdown

 Chimon said,

-  "A female rabbit becomes pregnant."
-[2]
+  "A female rabbit becomes pregnant." <sup>2</sup>

-[1]: A Chinese metaphor expressing how a pearl is formed.
+<sup>1</sup> A Chinese metaphor expressing how a pearl is formed.

-[2]: According to a Chinese legend, a female rabbit becomes pregnant when it
+<sup>2</sup> According to a Chinese legend, a female rabbit becomes pregnant when it

      swallows the light of the full moon.

-<strong>Hekiganroku - Case 91: Enkan and the "Rhinoceros"</strong>
+### Hekiganroku - Case 91: Enkan and the "Rhinoceros"

 One day, Enkan called to his attendant,